Builder Pattern in Java: Crafting Custom Objects with Clarity

 The builder pattern is an object creation software design pattern with the intentions of finding a solution to the telescoping constructor antipattern.

-Having said that let me add a bit about what telescoping constructor antipattern is.
-At one point or the other, we have all seen a constructor like below:
+With that in mind, let's explain what the telescoping constructor antipattern is.
+At some point, we have all encountered a constructor like the one below:

 public Hero(Profession profession,String name,HairType hairType,HairColor hairColor,Armor armor,Weapon weapon){